 Adding Mentions & Adding Relationships

 → Simply Copy and Paste a direct URL link into a Doc.
-The mentioned Story, Epic, Doc, Milestone, Iteration, Label, or Project is shown as a badge on the Doc, as follows:
+The mentioned Story, Epic, Doc, Objective, Iteration, Label, or Project is shown as a badge on the Doc, as follows:

 The Roadmap, Team detail, and Reports pages cannot be mentioned at this time.

-→ For a quick view of the information within each respective Shortcut entity, such as progress and other important details, simply hover over the linked Story, Epic, Iteration, Milestone, or Doc.
+→ For a quick view of the information within each respective Shortcut entity, such as progress and other important details, simply hover over the linked Story, Epic, Iteration, Objective, or Doc.

-To quickly insert a Shortcut link for a Story, Epic, Iteration, Milestone, or Doc, you can also utilize the keyboard shortcut "/" - which will populate the search bar right on the Doc.
-Once added, the mentioned Story, Epic, Iteration, Milestone, or Doc will be reflected in the Doc Relationships sidebar.
+To quickly insert a Shortcut link for a Story, Epic, Iteration, Objective, or Doc, you can also utilize the keyboard shortcut "/" - which will populate the search bar right on the Doc.
+Once added, the mentioned Story, Epic, Iteration, Objective, or Doc will be reflected in the Doc Relationships sidebar.

-To Add Relationships in a Doc for Stories, Epics, Iterations, Milestones, and other Docs
+To Add Relationships in a Doc for Stories, Epics, Iterations, Objective, and other Docs

 → Search for the respective entity in the Search bar in the Relationships sidebar.